fajarnurdiansyah/fajarnurdiansyah.github.com/links/_posts/2011-07-05-project-eden.md

 > *   **Insightful mentors.**
 >     Startup will have access to network of our mentors and guess mentors from various field ranging from technical, design, UX, marketing, financial and distribution

-Without knowing how much is this small equity they are asking, we can't really know if this is a great deal.
+Great news, but without knowing how much is this small equity they are asking, we can't really know if this is a great deal.
 For comparison, ycombinator usually ask 2-10%.
 I guess we will found out after their [first event] in 9 July.

 [Project Eden]: http://eden.co.id
 [they have to offer]: http://eden.co.id/#workspace